 A public consultation for the DURS by the PCPD was concluded in September 2011.
 The PCPD had originally planned to implement the DURS in the second half of 2013.
 However, in January 2014, the PCPD indicated that it planned to put the DURS on hold until the reforms of the European Union (EU) data protection system have been finalized (as the Hong Kong model is broadly based on the same) but no exact time frame for the implementation has been announced.
 In light of the European Union General Data Protection Regulation 2016/679 (GDPR), which generally eliminated the data processing registration requirements under EU data protection law, it is unclear now whether the PCPD will implement the Hong Kong DURS scheme.

 Currently, there is no legal requirement for data users to appoint a data protection officer in Hong Kong.
-However, in February 2014, the PCPD issued a best practice guide to advocate the development of a privacy management program and encourage data users to appoint or designate a responsible person to oversee the data users' compliance with the Ordinance.
-This role may or may not be a full–time job, and there is no specific requirement for a Hong Kong citizen or resident to hold this role.
+However, the PCPD issued a best practice guide in February 2014 (which was further revised in March 2019) to advocate the development of a privacy management program and encourage data users to appoint or designate a responsible person to oversee the data users' compliance with the Ordinance.
+There is no specific requirement for a Hong Kong citizen or resident to hold this role.
 There is no specific enforcement action or penalty if a company does not appoint a data protection officer.

 A "data user" (which is akin to a "data controller" under GDPR) may collect personal data from a data subject if:

-- The data subject's right to request for access to and correction of their personal data; and
+- the data subject's rights to request for access to and correction of their personal data; and

 Separately, additional notice requirements apply to direct marketing (see below).